-A map of Manitoba that contains its roads, rivers, lakes, and cities like the capital city of Winnipeg.
-Also, it includes a satellite image of the province and a hillshade relief map to view the Great Plains and escarpment region (Western Manitoba Uplands).
+This map of Manitoba contains roads, rivers, lakes, and cities like the capital city of Winnipeg.
+Also, it includes a satellite image of the province and a hillshade relief map to view the Great Plains and the escarpment region (Western Manitoba Uplands).

 Manitoba Satellite Map